cwaldoch/cwaldoch.github.io/_posts/2018-02-15-Automating-Round-up-Posts.md

 file.close()
 ```

-While the longest chunk of code here it's really pretty straightforward.
-It iterates over every key in the sectionContent dictionary, pulls out the content and writes it to a .md file (markdown). the '\n' strings I insert are line breaks.
+While this is the longest chunk of code here it's really pretty straightforward.
+It iterates over every key in the sectionContent dictionary, pulls out the content and writes it to a .md file (markdown).
+The '\n' strings I insert are line breaks.
 The  if/else around the length of sItem[1] is for section texts that don't have links.
 If there's no links that content will be an empty '' value, so a length that's not greater than 0.
+The result of this test post [looks like this](http://connorwaldoch.com/blog/2018/02/15/Automating-Round-up-Posts).

+I set all of this up so that I can drop links into a script, hit run, have the output get put in the correct folder, sync via git and have the post show up without me editing directly on my phone.